 The cost for Young Artists (15-23) is reduced from £20 to £12.

-On occasions NOA issues Promotional Codes, for either Registrations or Submissions, for a variation to the usual price.
+Occasionally NOA issues Promotional Codes, for either Registrations or Submissions, for a variation of the usual price.
 Typically, these can be used only once.

 NOTE: When using a promotional code for a submission, no error is issued, e.g. for an already used or an invalid code, until after you have uploaded your images, so please take care when using a code.